bdholder/java-Rational/README.md

 ```

 The new `multiply` method is nearly identical to the old one.
 Other than removing `static`, the only other change was removing `lhs` from the parameter list and changing it to `this` in the method body.
 If we think of `alpha.multiply(bravo)` as shorthand for `Rational.multiply(alpha, bravo)`, then the method header of `static Rational multiply(Rational lhs, Rational rhs)` is *almost* equivalent to `Rational multiply(Rational this, Rational rhs)`.
 The only difference is that non-`static` methods use *dynamic dispatch*.
 Recall that this means the actual method invoked depends on the *run-time type* of the caller.

+Next, we'll look at overriding the `toString` method.